egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 7 Answers.md

 We can employ a handful of statistical tests to determine whether two sets of samples belng to the same distribution:

 * Mann-Whitney U Test: This is a non-parametric test used to determine whether two sample groups belong to the same distribution.
-To compute this test effectively, the variables should be ordered because the calculations are made based on the order of the values.  (ref: https://acikders.ankara.edu.tr/pluginfile.php/30763/mod_resource/content/0/10_Mann%20Whitney%20U%20Testi.pdf)
+To compute this test effectively, the variables should be ordered because the calculations are made based on the order of the values.  ([source](https://acikders.ankara.edu.tr/pluginfile.php/30763/mod_resource/content/0/10_Mann%20Whitney%20U%20Testi.pdf))

-* t-test: This test is used to determine whether the means of two different statistical distributions are significantly different. (ref: https://acikders.ankara.edu.tr/pluginfile.php/169671/mod_resource/content/0/12_T%20TEST%C4%B0.pdf)
+* t-test: This test is used to determine whether the means of two different statistical distributions are significantly different. ([source](https://acikders.ankara.edu.tr/pluginfile.php/169671/mod_resource/content/0/12_T%20TEST%C4%B0.pdf))

 * Chi-Square Test: This test is suitable for evaluating whether two sets of categorical data come from the same distribution.